-Former Nebraska Senator Ben Sasse announced that he has been diagnosed with stage-four pancreatic cancer that has metastasized to other parts of his body, delivering the devastating news in a candid post on social media.
+Former Nebraska Senator Ben Sasse announced on Dec.
+23 that he has been diagnosed with Stage IV pancreatic cancer that has metastasized to other parts of his body, delivering the devastating news in a candid post on social media.

-Sasse described the diagnosis he received last week in his X post while indicating he will receive treatment, including possible immunotherapy.
+Sasse described the diagnosis he received last week in his post on X while indicating he will receive treatment beginning next week, which will include chemotherapy.
+He expressed hope in emerging options like immunotherapy.

 The announcement sent shockwaves through political circles, prompting expressions of support from both sides of the aisle.
 Senate Republican Leader John Thune responded to the news with words of encouragement in a social media response to Sasse’s announcement.

-Democratic leader Chuck Schumer also expressed solidarity with his former colleague despite their political differences during Sasse’s tenure in the Senate.
+Senate Democratic Leader Chuck Schumer also expressed solidarity with his former colleague despite their political differences during Sasse’s tenure in the Senate.

 Sasse represented Nebraska as a Republican Senator from 2015 to 2023, before leaving the chamber to assume the presidency of the University of Florida.
 His departure from that role would later become mired in controversy, but the immediate focus has shifted to his health battle.